Pepper Plant Leaves Curling – Why And How To Treat

 The solution: Improve aeration for indoor plants by using a small fan to move the air around your plants.
 Also, if it the air is very dry, increase humidity with a humidifier.

-Read more about identifying and treating plant edema here.
+Read more about pepper plant edema here.

 3. Nutrient Deficiency